Destiny 2 post-release content: Festival of the Lost

 Upon its return in Year 2 of Destiny 2, Festival of the Lost ran from October 16 to November 6, 2018, culminating in a three-week murder mystery quest that rewarded players with a returning Destiny exotic, the machine gun Thunderlord.
 Due to the delay of 2020's Beyond Light expansion (originally scheduled for September but delayed to November), Festival of the Lost occurred twice during Year 3.
 First was from October 29 to November 19, 2019, during Season of the Undying, then again from October 6 to November 3, 2020, during Season of Arrivals..
 Festival of the Lost in Year 4 began on October 12 and ran to November 2, 2021, during Season of the Lost.
 The event returned in Year 5 and ran from October 18, 2022, to November 8, 2022, during Season of Plunder.
+The event then returned in Year 6 and ran from October 17 to November 7, 2023, during Season of the Witch.
+The event returned in Year 7 and ran from October 29 to November 12, 2024, during Episode: Revenant.

 The Revelry

 The Revelry was a spring- and Easter-themed event that occurred during Year 2's Season of the Drifter and ran from April 16 to May 6, 2019, with Eva Levante as the vendor for the event.
 In this event, an activity called the Verdant Forest was featured, and was similar to Festival of the Lost's Haunted Forest, but in the theme of the spring season.
 Unlike the Haunted Forest, where players battle bosses after clearing sections of the forest, players instead traveled back and forth through the Verdant Forest indefinitely.
 Players started the mode with four minutes on the clock and gained additional time for every enemy killed.
 Players continued through the forest, also battling bosses, until they ran out of time.
 Through the event, players could earn the exotic linear fusion rifle Arbalest, as well as a legendary armor set.
 The Revelry was replaced by the Guardian Games in 2020.